Electrocution: Low-Voltage, High-Voltage and Lightning

 In India, the IIT Roorkee Department of High Voltage Engineering and the National Electrical Safety Code (NESC equivalent: Central Electricity Authority General Regulations 2010) document high-voltage fatality patterns in power-sector maintenance.
 The 2009 Maharashtra transmission-line fatalities (documented in the Maharashtra Electrical Inspectorate annual report) involved four workers on a 220-kV line whose bodies showed arc-flash injuries to the head and upper trunk consistent with flash-over prior to contact, with metallisation of copper conductors identified on forearm skin by AIIMS toxicology.

 A lightning strike delivers a charge in the range of 1-20 coulombs at potential differences of 100-300 million volts over a discharge duration of 0.1-1 millisecond.
-The peak current may reach 20,000-200,000 amperes, but the ultra-brief duration means the total energy deposited is less than that of sustained high-voltage electrocution, which is why many lightning-strike victims survive.
-However, the mechanical, thermal, and electromagnetic effects are qualitatively different from any other electrical exposure.
+The peak current may reach 20,000-200,000 amperes, but the ultra-brief duration means the total energy deposited is less than that of sustained high-voltage electrocution, which accounts for the higher survival rate among lightning-strike victims.
+The mechanical, thermal, and electromagnetic effects are qualitatively different from any other electrical exposure.

-The Lichtenberg figure, first described by Georg Christoph Lichtenberg in 1777 as an electrostatic fractal discharge pattern on insulator surfaces, appears on human skin as a ferning, branching, erythematous pattern (arborescent or flashover burn) that tracks the superficial current path as the lightning current partially flashes over the body surface rather than fully penetrating it.
-The Lichtenberg figure is pathognomonic of lightning strike: it appears within minutes to hours after the strike and fades within 24-48 hours, making documentation at the earliest opportunity critical.
-The pattern was described in the medico-legal context by Cooper and Marshburn (1984) and has since become a standard documentation target in lightning fatality autopsy protocols in the US (National Weather Service Lightning Safety), the UK (Royal College of Physicians), and Germany (BKA forensic pathology department).
+The Lichtenberg figure, first described by Georg Christoph Lichtenberg in 1777 as an electrostatic fractal discharge pattern on insulator surfaces, appears on human skin as a ferning, branching, erythematous pattern (arborescent or flashover burn) that tracks the superficial current path as the lightning discharge partially flashes over the body surface.
+It is pathognomonic of lightning strike, appearing within minutes to hours of the event and fading within 24-48 hours; documentation at the earliest opportunity is essential.
+The pattern was described in the medico-legal context by Cooper (1984) and has since become a standard documentation target in lightning fatality autopsy protocols in the US (National Weather Service Lightning Safety), the UK (Royal College of Physicians), and Germany (BKA forensic pathology department).

 Lightning strike disrupts the magnetic domains of small ferromagnetic metals in contact with the body: belt buckles, watch straps, piercing jewellery, and coins may be magnetised by the electromagnetic pulse component of the strike.
 This finding, identified with a small compass at the scene, is not specific to any particular current path but confirms the presence of a large electromagnetic pulse consistent with lightning rather than other electrical discharges.